 What if there was an option that blended the best of both worlds?
 There finally is, and that’s why we created our Fractional Marketing Department experience!

-Like a marketing agency, your Fractional Marketing Department has a large breadth of specialized skills across a team.
+Like a digital marketing agency, your Fractional Marketing Department has a large breadth of specialized skills across a team.
 And like a freelancer, a Fractional Marketing Department can actually be affordable for a small business.